zethriller/MRB-Updates/README.md

   _→ KNOWN ISSUE: Exclusivity is only shown when attempting to take powers from two sets._

 ### IO Sets
+* Updated Artillery icon for its enhancements as well
+* Fixed the display of multiple procs/specials within the tooltip: Bombardment +FireDmg, Power Transfer +HealSelf, Synapse's Shock +RunSpeed.
 * NEW
   * Artillery (Targeted AoE, Rare, 30-50)
   * Bombardment (Targeted AoE, Rare, 30-50)